4265 San Felipe # 1000

 Houston, TX 77027

-Over 10,000 lawsuits have been brought against the makers of Taxotere and Docetaxel for concealing the adverse effects of irreversible hair loss.
+Over 10,200 lawsuits have been brought against the makers of Taxotere and Docetaxel for concealing the adverse effects of irreversible hair loss.
 The makers of Taxotere have been facing legal action since 2019.
+If you or a loved one suffered injuries from Taxotere, you can seek compensation in a Taxotere lawsuit.

-With the help of a successful class action lawsuit attorney, you can get justice for your Taxotere injury, alongside countless others for the adverse side effects you suffered.
+With the help of a successful class action lawsuit attorney, you can get justice for your Taxotere injury, alongside countless others, for the adverse side effects you suffered.
+Our drug injury attorneys are based in Houston, TX, but we are investigating Taxotere claims nationwide.

 At Reich & Binstock, our experienced attorneys litigate on behalf of those involved in defective medical device and pharmaceutical injury cases.
 Our priority is to provide the care and compassion that you deserve for your case, all while fighting aggressively for just compensation.
 To schedule a consultation with us, please call our Houston office at 713-622-7271 today.